 Welcome to Backwater Jacks RV Park and Camp

 Caddo Lake is the prettiest lake I ever saw.
 Some folks would say that the only thing prettier is a newborn baby’s smile.
-Now, I won’t say these individuals are wrong; but I do want to meet that baby!
+Now, I won’t say these individuals are wrong; but I do want meet that baby!
 A few of you will argue that I haven’t seen your baby.
 My thinking is maybe you haven’t seen Caddo Lake!
 And that is a shame; it really is.
 There are few things that can still you and move you at the same time.
 This place does just that.
-It’s like grandma’s comfortable and cradling hug while you enjoy her fresh best-baked cookies on Christmas morning… Yes, it is just that good.
+It’s like grandma’s cradling and comfortable hug while you enjoy her fresh best-baked cookie on a Christmas morning… Yes, it is just that good.

 The swampy confines of Caddo Lake are bordered by East Texas.
 We are minutes away from the historically famous cities of Jefferson, TX and Marshall, TX.
 Both towns are reflective of the rich history and charm of East Texas.
 Your visit will not be complete unless you take the time to visit both.
 We also have a town called Uncertain, TX.
 Seriously.

 Another 30 minutes, will put you in Shreveport, LA.
 The casinos are great; but there is so much more to Shreveport than just gambling; as it is big and has lots of cement, with plenty of events, activities, and entertainment.
 If you know how to properly pronounce long-multi-syllable words, then check out the R.W.
 Norton Art Gallery.
 Them guys and gals sure knew how to keep their colors inside the lines even way back then.
 You will be impressed with the museum’s collection and their gardens.
 (Dig around the website for a more in-depth list of things you can do in all these towns.)